flutter/packages/packages/google_maps_flutter/google_maps_flutter/README.md

   * Select "APIs" under the Google Maps menu.
   * To enable Google Maps for Android, select "Maps SDK for Android" in the "Additional APIs" section, then select "ENABLE".
   * To enable Google Maps for iOS, select "Maps SDK for iOS" in the "Additional APIs" section, then select "ENABLE".
+  * To enable Google Maps for Web, enable the "Maps JavaScript API".
   * Make sure the APIs you enabled are under the "Enabled APIs" section.

 For more details, see [Getting started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started).